pvishayanuroj/scrabble/README.md

 Generated 9846 solutions in 3.95 secs
 Pruned down to 970 solutions in 4.65 secs
 DEDUP to 479 solutions.
 TOTAL: 8.64 secs

+Made a fix to the original approach since it was missing solutions.
+On the second letter tile placement, the shape was being incorrectly calculated since the previous and next move were not being considered.
+Only the previous move, single move was considered.

+test3

+Generated 1870 solutions in 0.69 secs
+Pruned down to 323 solutions in 0.95 secs
+DEDUP to 203 solutions.
+TOTAL: 1.66 secs
+OLD RUN
+Generated 1627 boards in 5.75 secs
+Prune down to 323 boards in 0.68 secs
+DEDUP to 203 solutions.
+TOTAL: 6.52 secs
+0 turns in OLD not in NEW
+0 turns in NEW not in OLD

+test4

+Generated 9846 solutions in 3.87 secs
+Pruned down to 970 solutions in 4.61 secs
+DEDUP to 479 solutions.
+TOTAL: 8.53 secs
+OLD RUN
+Generated 8767 boards in 33.02 secs
+Prune down to 970 boards in 3.23 secs
+DEDUP to 479 solutions.
+TOTAL: 36.58 secs
+0 turns in OLD not in NEW
+0 turns in NEW not in OLD